 New Home Sales in the United States averaged 655.35 Thousand units from 1963 until 2021, reaching an all time high of 1389 Thousand units in July of 2005 and a record low of 270 Thousand units in February of 2011.
 This page provides the latest reported value for - United States New Home Sales - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United States New Home Sales - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-New Home Sales in the United States is expected to be 540.00 Thousand units by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate New Home Sales in the United States to stand at 510.00 in 12 months time.
-In the long-term, the United States New Home Sales is projected to trend around 460.00 Thousand units in 2020, according to our econometric models.
+New Home Sales in the United States is expected to be 740.00 Thousand units by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States New Home Sales is projected to trend around 700.00 Thousand units in 2022 and 590.00 Thousand units in 2023, according to our econometric models.